ergo-services/ergo/docs/meta-processes/web.md

 **WebSocket or long-lived connections**: Each connection must be an addressable actor that backend logic can push updates to.
 The simple approach cannot do this - it's request-response only.
 Meta-processes make each connection an independent actor with cluster-wide addressability.

-**Capacity control through mailbox limits**: Backend accepts exactly `PoolSize × WorkerMailboxSize` requests, no more.
-Beyond this, requests are rejected.
-This prevents memory exhaustion during overload.
-The simple approach queues unbounded requests in HTTP server.
+**Capacity control through mailbox limits**: the backend holds a bounded amount of work - `PoolSize` requests in flight plus `PoolSize × WorkerMailboxSize` queued behind them - instead of letting the HTTP server queue without limit.
+Note what "bounded" buys you: past that point the excess is dropped and each of those requests occupies a connection until `RequestTimeout` expires, as described above.
+It bounds memory, not latency.

 The simple approach handles thousands of requests per second with proper actor distribution.
 Use meta-processes only when the simple approach cannot provide required capabilities.